 M. A separate Graduate Tuition Remission Plan exists for employees, which is intended to qualify as an educational assistance plan pursuant to Section 127 of the Internal Revenue Code.
 This plan provides, at the present time, a taxable educational assistance benefit for graduate level courses for employees.

 N. A 50% room and board allocation will be awarded to dependent children of full-time faculty, administrators, professionals and support staff who achieve exceptionally high secondary school academic records.
 Graduating seniors who achieve SAT scores of 1200 or higher who range in the top 2% of their class may be eligible upon recommendation by the Admissions Office.
 Awards will be issued through the Financial Aid Office and will require a 3.5 grade average to be maintained.

 O. The University offers an Audit – Professional Development program for full-time employees.
 This training and professional development opportunity permits class enrollment with no fees.
 The Audit – Professional Development form, available from the Office of Human Resource Management, must be completed, appropriate supervisor and Vice President approvals obtained, and returned to the Benefits Office by the deadline dates on the form.
 Generally, the deadlines are established one week prior to the start of classes each semester.
-Enrollment for the class is completed via the School of Leadership.
+Enrollment for the class is completed via the Center for Adult Learners.
 Participation may be limited.
 Employees will not receive grades or credits associated with classes completed using this program.
 Books that may be purchased by the department will remain the property of the University at the conclusion of the class.

 P. The University also offers tuition exchange programs through Tuition Exchange (TE) and the Council of Independent Colleges (CIC).
 This list of participating institutions is available on line at www.tuitionexchange.org, www.cic.org/tep and through the Financial Aid Office.
 To participate in this program, the following procedures apply: